Extremal polygonal chains with respect to the Kirchhoff index: Introduction

-A plane graph is said to be an outplane graph if all the vertices lie on the boundary of the exterior face.
-Let $P_n$ be a $2$-connected outplane graph and satisfying the following three conditions (1) Each interior face is a polygon with size at least $4$.
-(2) Each polygon, except the first one and the last one, is adjacent to exactly two polygons.
-(3) Each vertex in $V(P_n)$ has degree $2$ or $3.$ In this paper, we consider Kirchhoff indices of polygonal chains, which are molecular graphs of an important class of unbranched conjugated hydrocarbons.
-Much attention has recently been given to this graph.
+A planar graph is said to be an {\it outerplane graph} if all the vertices lie on the boundary of the exterior face.
+Let $P_n$ be a $2$-connected outerplane graph and satisfying the following three conditions.
+(1) $P_n$ has $n$ interior faces and the length of each interior face is at least four.
+(2) Any two interior faces share exactly one edge , or disjoint.
+(3) Any vertex has degree $2$ or $3$.
+Note that each interior face of $P_n$ is a polygon, so we called $P_n$ a {\it polygonal chain}.
+If all the polygons of $P_n$ have an even (odd) size, we call $P_n$ an {\it even (odd) polygonal chain}.
+If all the polygons of $P_n$ have the same size $l,$ we call $P_n$ an {\it $\ell$-polygonal chain}.
+Recently, a lot of attention has been paid to the polygonal chain.
 Zhang and Jiang \cite{40} studied the continuous forcing spectra of even polygonal chains.
 Chen and Li \cite{15} determined the expected values of Wiener indices in random even polycyclic chains.
 The extremal polygonal chains on $k$-matchings are characterized by Cao and Zhang \cite{43}.
-Wei and Shiu \cite{39} studied the Wiener indices of a random $l$-polygonal chain and its asymptotic behavior, which covering some previous results for special random chains.
-Zhu, Fang and Geng \cite{41} determined the Gutman and Schultz indices in the random $l$-polygonal chains.
+Wei and Shiu \cite{39} studied the Wiener indices of a random $\ell$-polygonal chain and its asymptotic behavior, which covering some previous results for special random chains.
+Zhu, Fang and Geng \cite{41} determined the Gutman and Schultz indices in the random $\ell$-polygonal chains.
 Zhu and Geng \cite{42} determined the multiplicative degree-Kirchhoff index in the random polygonal chains.
-Li and Wang \cite{37} established an explicit analytical expressions for the expected values of the (degree)-Kirchhoff index in random $l$-polygonal chains.
+Li and Wang \cite{37} established an explicit analytical expressions for the expected values of the (degree)-Kirchhoff index in random $\ell$-polygonal chains.